 We found the showroom entertainment somewhat lacking on this cruise and only attended one show.
-Although they had a guest lecturer in the afternoon on sea days who was very good.
+Although they had an excellent guest lecturer in the afternoon on sea days.

 Eidfjord, Alesund, Geiranger, and Bergen NORWAY

-We flew into Amsterdam and spent the night there.
-HAL arranged for a bus to transport us to Rotterdam.
-The ship left from Rotterdam, Netherlands which is the home of Holland America and sailed up the west coast of Norway.
 The ports we visited were generally small towns.
 They are set in the Fjords and are surrounded by mountains.
 In most ports we were the only cruise ship.
 In one port there was another ship but it was smaller than ours.
-To get to some of these towns we cruised around the fjords seeing hundreds of beautiful waterfalls.
+To get to some of these towns we cruised down the fjords seeing hundreds of beautiful waterfalls.